filecoin-project/lotus-docs/content/en/storage-providers/operate/index-provider.md

 If you are a new Storage Provider created on or after v1.15.1, you can move directly to step 11 in the [one-off migration](#one-off-migration) section after you have finished your first storage deal.

 ### One-off migration
-If you are a Storage Provider who have previously run the markets-module, you´ll need to do a one-off migration to re-generate the DagStore with the new CARv2 indexing format.
+If you are a Storage Provider who has previously run the markets-module, you´ll need to do a one-off migration to re-generate the DagStore with the new CARv2 indexing format.

 1. **Stop the `daemon` `miner` and  `markets` processes**